mcorbe/talemo/docs/product-requirements.v2.md

    - Parent community forums for sharing story ideas

 3. **Conversion to Paid**
-   - Free-to-premium conversion prompts at high-engagement moments
+   - Free-to-paid conversion prompts at high-engagement moments
-   - Family subscription options with multiple child profiles
+   - Ad-free upgrade offers at moments of ad friction
-   - Special offers for annual subscriptions
+   - Creative Suite subscription options for story creation
-   - Premium content bundles for specific age groups or interests
+   - Special content bundles for specific age groups or interests

 ---